- Oct 30: Errand, the young urban fantasy adventure, has been translated into Dutch.

 I'm a big fan of the 2-D Zelda games, from the original to Link To The Past to the Oracle series.
 Since such games tend only to be released for consoles, ZENG, short for Zelda Engine, is an attempt to recreate them on a PC.

 Its intent is to be a full world editor that allows for the many kinds of interactions and objects that Zelda has, including customization and the ability to import your own tile sets.
 This project turned out to have an impractically large scope.
+A brief proof-of-concept was later made in AGS, but didn't really get anywhere for the same reason.

 After discovering AGS, my first attempt at making something was Glorious Quest, the working title for an RPG adventure in the style of Quest for Glory, albeit with different classes.
 It was mostly playing around with AGS; after I got most of the controls and interfaces to work, I moved on to A Tale of Two Kingdoms.
 Some of these interfaces would later be reused and/or rewritten for Heroine's Quest.